 Doo Hoi Kem uses the shakehand grip that almost all top table tennis players use since it is the best option for the adaptive playing style and balance.
 The attacking tennis player employs offensive skills to force action as opposed to defensive baseline bashing, where players lean more towards consistent groundstrokes and counter with a passing shot.

-Doo Hoi Kem was born on 27, November 1996 in Hong Kong.
-She recently went viral on Weibo after an interview with CCTV where she stated that she wanted to take her Tokyo 2020 Olympic Games bronze to Tianamen Square in Beijing for the flag-raising ceremony.
+Doo Hoi Kem was born on 27 November 1996 in Hong Kong.
+She recently went viral on Weibo after an interview with CCTV, stating that she wanted to take her Tokyo 2020 Olympic Games bronze to Tiananmen Square in Beijing for the flag-raising ceremony.

 Doo Hoi Kem has had to make some sacrifices in her quest to become one of the most recognizable table tennis players.